Achievable logoAchievable logo

 Fertility and mortality rates (e.g., total, crude, age-specific)

 • Mortality rate measures deaths in a population, with the crude death rate indicating deaths per 1,000 people annually.
-Together, fertility and mortality rates help analyze population growth.
+Together, fertility and mortality rates help explain whether a population is growing, shrinking, or staying stable.

-• Migration refers to the movement of people in and out of an area.
-Immigration is moving into a new place, while emigration is leaving one.
-Voluntary migration is when a person is not under economic or political duress and chooses to move to a new place, involuntary migration is when a person needs to move to a new place under duress, such as during war or when a major natural disaster has made their hometown inhabitable, and forced migration, such as the historic transporting of slaves from Africa to the New World, the Trail of Tears, or modern-day human trafficking through kidnapping or under false pretenses.
+• Migration is the movement of people into and out of an area.
+Immigration means moving into a new place, while emigration means leaving one.
+Voluntary migration happens when a person chooses to move and is not under economic or political duress.
+Involuntary migration happens when a person must move under duress, such as during war or after a major natural disaster has made their hometown uninhabitable.
+Forced migration includes cases where people are moved through coercion or deception, such as the historic transporting of slaves from Africa to the New World, the Trail of Tears, or modern-day human trafficking through kidnapping or under false pretenses.

 The United Nations Population Fund (UNPF) classifies countries based on fertility rates: